Find Affordable College Courses

 Chicago, IL

 DePaul University came in at #10 in this year’s edition of the Best Journalism Bachelor’s Degree Schools in Illinois ranking.
-Located in the large city of Chicago, DePaul is a private not-for-profit college with a very large student population.
+Located in the city of Chicago, DePaul is a private not-for-profit school with a fairly large student population.

 On average, journalism graduates from DePaul take out $21,169 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $448.